damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 * GitLab Admin

 Gitorious Opportunities:
 * Any deal coming from Gitorious has “(Gitorious)” added.
-* Example Acme, Inc-Gitorious- 50 EE
+For example Acme, Inc-Gitorious- 50 EE.

 ### Opportunity Types <a name="types"></a>